How One Gita Bridged Burma and New York: A Transformative Journey of Language, Bhakti, and Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How did the Bhagavad Gita travel from New York to Burma?
+What is the main story behind the Gita that traveled from New York to Burma?